nowprototypeit/docs/docs/index.md

 ## Get in touch

-If you need support or if you have any questions for us, please do:
+If you need support or if you have any questions for us, please:

 - Reach out to us at `support@nowprototype.it`
 - [Raise an issue on GitHub](https://github.com/nowprototypeit/nowprototypeit/issues)